cromigon/ubooquity-docker/README.md

 ## Notes

 Once the container is up:
-- go to http://{YOUR_IP_ADDRESS}:2502/admin and do your configuration accordancing to the [ubooquity documentation](https://vaemendis.github.io/ubooquity-doc/).
+- go to http://{YOUR_IP_ADDRESS}:2502/admin and do your configuration according to the [ubooquity documentation](https://vaemendis.github.io/ubooquity-doc/).
 - Then, you can access Ubooquity through http://{YOUR_IP_ADDRESS}:2202

 # License